Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Preliminaries

 Note that the definition of the original Shapley Value is basically the same for rooted and unrooted trees.
-The only difference is how the phylogenetic diversity of subsets is defined (i.e. $PD^r$ vs. $PD^u$).
-For rooted trees, however, this value coincides with the Fair Proportion Index, i.e. $SV_{T^r} = FP_{T^r}$, which was recently shown by \citet{Fuchs_2014}.
+The only difference is how the phylogenetic diversity of subsets is defined (i.e., $PD^r$ vs. $PD^u$).
+For rooted trees, however, the original Shapley Value and the Fair Proportion Index coincide: \begin{theorem}[\citet{Fuchs2015}] Let $T^r$ be a rooted phylogenetic tree with leaf set $X$.
+Then we have for all $a \in X:$